-We serve breakfast in the mornings in the function room (the old music room & billiard room), so we prefer you to use the Conservatory for your Wedding Breakfast.
+We serve breakfast in the mornings in the evening function room (the old music room & billiard room) so we prefer you to use the Conservatory for your Wedding Breakfast.

 If you choose the function room for your Wedding Breakfast, we cannot set the room up for your wedding until the last of the morning breakfasts have been served.

-Assuming you and the wedding before you are both using the Conservatory by day and the function room in the evening, you can set up in the Conservatory from about 8.00 pm, on the evening before your wedding.
+Assuming you and the wedding before you are both using the Conservatory as your Wedding Breakfast room and the function room for your evening wedding party, you can set up in the Conservatory from about 8.00 pm, on the evening before your wedding.
 We clean the room and lay up the tables once the wedding party has moved through to the main function room for their evening do.

-With a Saturday wedding you are less likely to be able to get accommodation on the night before the wedding because all the rooms will be taken by guests of the Friday wedding.
+With a Saturday wedding you are less likely to be able to get accommodation in our Brecon Beacons Hotel on the night before your wedding because all our rooms will be taken by guests of the Friday wedding.

 Always find out when you will be able to enter the room to decorate your tables.
 This should be considered when deciding what DAY of the week you wish to get married.

 You personally, or a close relative, should be arranging your favours and your personal colours and decorations.